 Many aspects of the life insurance business require providers to process documents of various types, most of them unstructured.
 Processes including application intake, underwriting, servicing, claims processing, and regulatory compliance all require humans to read myriad documents and extract relevant information for input into downstream processing systems.
 Such processes are both time-consuming and prone to error, making them ripe for automation.

 Providers have turned to robotic process automation (RPA) for their life insurance policy processing, as well as other automation approaches involving templates and optical character recognition.
 But they’ve quickly found such methods only get them so far – because they can’t effectively deal with unstructured data.

-What’s required is a solution that adds artificial intelligence to life insurance processes.
+What’s required is a solution that adds artificial intelligence (AI) to life insurance automation.
 AI is at the foundation of intelligent intake solutions that can “read” unstructured documents just as a human does.
 Such a solution brings true automation to life insurance processes, freeing up employee time and accelerating processes while reducing errors.